Mahdi-500/Mahdi-500/README.md

 - 👋 Hi, I’m @Mahdi-500
-- 👀 I’m interested in Back-ebd developing (Django)
+- 👀 I’m interested in Back-end developing (Django)
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...